qstorey/S3Proxy/README.md

 # S3Proxy

-> WARNING: I created this repo for the intention of learning Go, use with caution.

 S3Proxy is an http proxy to AWS S3 private buckets written in Go.

 Using your AWS API credentials, S3Proxy allows you to make unauthenticated HTTP requests to download objects from your private S3 bucket.